Signed in as:

 The Fund for Alpha Sigma Phi aims to help the Organization achieve its vision, mission, and purpose by providing financial resources for fundable aspects of the Fraternity experience.
-Last year, the Foundation granted over $525,000 to help support the initiatives of the Organization.
+More than 8 million dollars have been granted to the Fraternity in the last 20 years.

 There have been many significant milestones since the Foundation was established in 1945.
 The following attempt to highlight moments when the Fraternity was significantly impacted by alumni contributions.

-2019 - ALPHA SIGMA PHI LAUNCHED 10 MILLION DOLLAR CAPITAL CAMPAIGN
+2020 - ALPHA SIGMA PHI COMPLETES 10 MILLION DOLLAR CAPITAL CAMPAIGN

 At Elevate 2019, a new campaign, The Campaign to Better the Man, was publicly launched.
-The campaign goal is 10 million dollars raised, and at the time of the public launch, more than 8 million dollars had been raised.
+The campaign goal was to raise $10 million dollars.
+In 2020, the campaign concluded, having successfully raised over $11 million dollars.

 2010 - FOUNDATION RECEIVES HALF MILLION DOLLAR GIFT